-1. INTRODUCTION
+1. INTRODUCTION 3

-2. DEFINITION OF FREEDOM OF ASSOCIATION 4
+2. DEFINITION OF FREEDOM OF ASSOCIATION 2.1.
+FREEDOM OF ASSOCIATION AS A KEY HUMAN RIGHT 2.2.
+RELATION WITH OTHER HUMAN RIGHTS 4

-3. INTERNATIONAL AND NATIONAL FRAME OF REFERENCE 3.
-1. INTERNATIONAL AND EUROPEAN STANDARDS 3.2.
-REFERENCE TO NATIONAL STANDARDS.
-5 7
+3. INTERNATIONAL AND NATIONAL FRAME OF REFERENCE 3.1.
+INTERNATIONAL AND EUROPEAN STANDARDS 5

+3.2.
+REFERENCE TO NATIONAL STANDARDS 7

+5. EXPRESSION OF FREEDOM OF ASSOCIATION

-4. CONTENT OF FREEDOM OF ASSOCIATION
+5.1.
+EXERCISE OF FREEDOM OF ASSOCIATION

-5. EXPRESSION OF FREEDOM OF ASSOCIATION 5.1.
-EXERCISE OF FREEDOM OF ASSOCIATION 5.2.
-RESTRICTIONS ON THE EXERCISE OF FREEDOM OF ASSOCIATION 5.2.1.
-Legal basis of the restriction 5.2.2.
+5.2.1.
+Legal basis of the restriction

+5.2.2.
 The test of justification of the restriction

+•

-6. LEGAL STATUS AND REGISTRATION OF AN ASSOCIATION
+LEGAL STATUS AND REGISTRATION OF AN ASSOCIATION

-7. DISSOLUTION OF AN ASSOCIATION
+7. DISSOLUTION OF AN ASSOCIATION 14

-8. NON GOVERNEMENTAL ORGANISATIONS (NGO) 8.1 LEGAL STATUS OF NGOS 8.2 REGISTRATION OF NGOS 8.3 FUNDING 8.4 LIABILITY AND DISSOLUTION OF NGOS 8.5 FOREIGN NGOS 8.6 SUPERVISION AND REPORTING OBLIGATIONS

-9. RELIGIOUS ORGANISATIONS
+8. NON GOVERNEMENTAL ORGANISATIONS (NGOS) 15

-9.1.
-LEGAL STATUS OF RELIGIOUS ORGANIZATIONS
+8.1.
+LEGAL STATUS OF NGOS 15

+8.2.
+REGISTRATION OF NGOs 16

+8.3.
+FUNDING

+8.4.
+LIABILITY AND DISSOLUTION OF NGOs

+8.5.
+FOREIGN-FUNDED NGOS

+8.5.1.
+The label of "foreign agent"

+8.5.2.
+Foreign funding as a criterion for differential treatment

+8.5.4.
+Additional supervision and sanctions in respect of foreign-funded NGOs

+8.6.
+SUPERVISION AND REPORTING OBLIGATIONS

+۵ RELIGIOUS OR BELIEF ORGANISATIONS

+9. 9.1.
+RIGHT TO ASSOCIATE WITH OTHERS ON THE BASIS OF RELIGION OR OTHER BELIEF

 9.2.
+ACCESS TO LEGAL PERSONALITY

-REGISTRATION OF RELIGIOUS ORGANIZATIONS
+9.3.
+REGISTRATION OF RELIGIOUS OR BELIEF ORGANISATIONS

+9.3.1.
+General principles governing the process of registration

+9.3.2.
+Non-discrimination in matters of registration 28

+9.3.3.
+Formal requirements and procedures for registration Error!
+Bookmark not det

+9.4.
+LIABILITY AND DISSOLUTION OF RELIGIOUS OR BELIEF ORGANISATIONS 35

-10. REFERENCE DOCUMENTS
+1().
+REFERENCE DOCUMENTS 37